Ice hockey: North America

 U Sports ice hockey is the highest level of play at the Canadian university level under the auspices of U Sports, Canada's governing body for university sports.
 As these players compete at the university level, they are obligated to follow the rule of standard eligibility of five years.

 In the United States especially, college hockey is popular and the best university teams compete in the annual NCAA Men's Ice Hockey Championship.
 The American Collegiate Hockey Association is composed of college teams at the club level.

-In Canada, the Canadian Hockey League is an umbrella organization comprising three major junior leagues: the Ontario Hockey League, the Western Hockey League, and the Quebec Major Junior Hockey League.
-It attracts players from Canada, the United States and Europe.
-The major junior players are considered amateurs as they are under 21-years-old and not paid a salary, however, they do get a stipend and play a schedule similar to a professional league.
+In Canada, the Canadian Hockey League is an umbrella organization comprising three major junior leagues: the Ontario Hockey League, the Western Hockey League, and the Quebec Maritimes Junior Hockey League.
+It attracts players from Canada, the United States, and Europe.
+The major junior players are considered amateurs as they are under 21-years-old and not paid a salary, rather a stipend, and play a schedule similar to a professional league.
 Typically, the NHL drafts many players directly from the major junior leagues.
 In the United States, the United States Hockey League (USHL) is the highest junior league.
 Players in this league are also amateur with players required to be under 21-years old, but do not get a stipend, which allows players to retain their eligibility for participation in NCAA ice hockey.

+The Professional Women's Hockey League is the highest level of club competition in women's hockey.
+It was founded in 2023 and debuted in 2024 with three teams in Canada and three in the United States.